Reactive oxygen species: Pathogen response

 When a plant recognizes an attacking pathogen, one of the first induced reactions is to rapidly produce superoxide (O_{2}^{−}) or hydrogen peroxide (H_{2}O_{2}) to strengthen the cell wall.
 This prevents the spread of the pathogen to other parts of the plant, essentially forming a net around the pathogen to restrict movement and reproduction.

 In the mammalian host, ROS is induced as an antimicrobial defense.
 To highlight the importance of this defense, individuals with chronic granulomatous disease who have deficiencies in generating ROS, are highly susceptible to infection by a broad range of microbes including Salmonella enterica, Staphylococcus aureus, Serratia marcescens, and Aspergillus spp.

-Studies on the homeostasis of the Drosophila melanogaster’s intestines have shown the production of ROS as a key component of the immune response in the gut of the fly.
+Studies on the homeostasis of the Drosophila melanogasters intestines have shown the production of ROS as a key component of the immune response in the gut of the fly.
 ROS acts both as a bactericide, damaging the bacterial DNA, RNA and proteins, as well as a signalling molecule that induces repair mechanisms of the epithelium.
-The uracil released by microorganism triggers the production and activity of Duox, the ROS-producing enzyme in the intestine.
-Duox activity is induced according to the level of uracil in the gut; under basal conditions, it is down-regulated by the protein kinase MkP3.
-The tight regulation of Duox avoids excessive production of ROS and facilitates differentiation between benign and damage-inducing microorganisms in the gut.
+The uracil released by microorganism triggers the production and activity of DUOX, the ROS-producing enzyme in the intestine.
+DUOX activity is induced according to the level of uracil in the gut; under basal conditions, it is down-regulated by the protein kinase MkP3.
+The tight regulation of DUOX avoids excessive production of ROS and facilitates differentiation between benign and damage-inducing microorganisms in the gut.

 The manner in which ROS defends the host from invading microbe is not fully understood.
 One of the more likely modes of defense is damage to microbial DNA.
 Studies using Salmonella demonstrated that DNA repair mechanisms were required to resist killing by ROS.
 A role for ROS in antiviral defense mechanisms has been demonstrated via Rig-like helicase-1 and mitochondrial antiviral signaling protein.
 Increased levels of ROS potentiate signaling through this mitochondria-associated antiviral receptor to activate interferon regulatory factor (IRF)-3, IRF-7, and nuclear factor kappa B (NF-κB), resulting in an antiviral state.
 Respiratory epithelial cells induce mitochondrial ROS in response to influenza infection.
 This induction of ROS led to the induction of type III interferon and the induction of an antiviral state, limiting viral replication.
 In host defense against mycobacteria, ROS play a role, although direct killing is likely not the key mechanism; rather, ROS likely affect ROS-dependent signalling controls, such as cytokine production, autophagy, and granuloma formation.

 Reactive oxygen species are also implicated in activation, anergy and apoptosis of T cells.